What is cervical cancer?

 How do you get HPV?

-In women, genital warts most often appear:
+In women, genital warts most often appear in the following areas of the body:

 - On the vulva (the outer female genital area)